Lordstown Motors (NASDAQ:RIDE) Coverage Initiated by Analysts at Bank of America

-Equities research analysts at Bank of America initiated coverage on shares of Lordstown Motors (NASDAQ:RIDE) in a report released on Tuesday, Briefing.com reports.
-The brokerage set a “neutral” rating and a $13.00 price target on the stock.
-Bank of America‘s price target would indicate a potential upside of 41.30% from the company’s previous close.
+Equities research analysts at Bank of America started coverage on shares of Lordstown Motors (NASDAQ:RIDE) in a research report issued on Monday, Benzinga reports.
+The firm set a “neutral” rating and a $13.00 price target on the stock.
+Bank of America‘s price objective points to a potential upside of 32.25% from the company’s previous close.

-A number of other equities research analysts also recently weighed in on RIDE.
-R. F. Lafferty started coverage on shares of Lordstown Motors in a research note on Tuesday, December 22nd.
-They issued a “buy” rating and a $35.00 price target on the stock.
-Zacks Investment Research downgraded Lordstown Motors from a “hold” rating to a “sell” rating in a report on Wednesday, April 14th.
-Wolfe Research upgraded Lordstown Motors from an “underperform” rating to a “peer perform” rating and raised their price objective for the stock from $14.00 to $27.00 in a research report on Friday, January 29th.
-Morgan Stanley decreased their target price on shares of Lordstown Motors from $18.00 to $12.00 and set an “underweight” rating for the company in a research report on Wednesday, March 24th.
-Finally, BTIG Research cut their target price on Lordstown Motors from $50.00 to $40.00 and set a “buy” rating on the stock in a research report on Thursday, March 18th.
-Three analysts have rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $24.71.
+Several other research analysts have also weighed in on the stock.
+Wolfe Research upgraded shares of Lordstown Motors from an “underperform” rating to a “peer perform” rating and upped their target price for the stock from $14.00 to $27.00 in a research report on Friday, January 29th.
+Zacks Investment Research cut shares of Lordstown Motors from a “hold” rating to a “sell” rating in a research note on Wednesday, April 14th.
+Morgan Stanley dropped their price target on Lordstown Motors from $18.00 to $12.00 and set an “underweight” rating for the company in a research report on Wednesday, March 24th.
+The Goldman Sachs Group lowered Lordstown Motors from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $21.00 to $10.00 in a research note on Thursday.
+Finally, BTIG Research decreased their price target on shares of Lordstown Motors from $50.00 to $40.00 and set a “buy” rating on the stock in a report on Thursday, March 18th.
+Three investment analysts have rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
+Lordstown Motors currently has an average rating of “Hold” and an average target price of $21.71.

-Shares of RIDE stock opened at $9.20 on Tuesday.
-Lordstown Motors has a 1 year low of $8.90 and a 1 year high of $31.80.
-The company has a fifty day simple moving average of $13.65.

-In other news, VP Darren Post sold 10,000 shares of the business’s stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $27.21, for a total value of $272,100.00.
-Following the sale, the vice president now owns 10,000 shares of the company’s stock, valued at $272,100.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Julio C. Rodriguez sold 9,300 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $27.00, for a total transaction of $251,100.00.
-Following the sale, the chief financial officer now owns 34,080 shares in the company, valued at $920,160.
+In other news, VP Darren Post sold 10,000 shares of Lordstown Motors stock in a transaction on Thursday, February 4th.
+The stock was sold at an average price of $27.21, for a total transaction of $272,100.00.
+Following the transaction, the vice president now owns 10,000 shares in the company, valued at $272,100.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Shane Brown sold 19,008 shares of the stock in a transaction that occurred on Tuesday, February 2nd.
+The stock was sold at an average price of $24.63, for a total transaction of $468,167.04.
+Following the completion of the sale, the insider now directly owns 19,008 shares of the company’s stock, valued at $468,167.04.
 The disclosure for this sale can be found here.
-Insiders sold 349,820 shares of company stock valued at $8,848,815 over the last three months.
+Over the last three months, insiders have sold 349,820 shares of company stock valued at $8,848,815.

-A number of large investors have recently modified their holdings of RIDE.
-Strategic Wealth Management Inc. bought a new stake in shares of Lordstown Motors during the 4th quarter worth $58,000.
-IFP Advisors Inc purchased a new stake in Lordstown Motors during the fourth quarter valued at about $70,000.
-Ancora Advisors LLC bought a new stake in Lordstown Motors during the fourth quarter worth about $75,000.
-Inspire Advisors LLC purchased a new position in shares of Lordstown Motors in the 4th quarter worth about $106,000.
-Finally, Strategic Wealth Management Group LLC bought a new position in shares of Lordstown Motors during the 1st quarter valued at about $136,000.
-12.59% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Ellsworth Advisors LLC increased its position in Lordstown Motors by 2.4% during the first quarter.
+Ellsworth Advisors LLC now owns 57,301 shares of the company’s stock worth $674,000 after acquiring an additional 1,318 shares during the period.
+New England Research & Management Inc. lifted its holdings in shares of Lordstown Motors by 28.4% during the first quarter.
+New England Research & Management Inc. now owns 25,745 shares of the company’s stock valued at $303,000 after acquiring an additional 5,690 shares during the period.
+Strategic Wealth Management Group LLC bought a new position in Lordstown Motors during the 1st quarter valued at about $136,000.
+DekaBank Deutsche Girozentrale acquired a new position in Lordstown Motors in the fourth quarter worth $2,988,000.
+Finally, Norges Bank bought a new stake in Lordstown Motors during the 4th quarter worth about $21,409,000.
+Institutional investors own 12.59% of the company’s stock.

 Lordstown Motors Corp., an automotive company, develops, manufactures, and sells light duty electric trucks targeted for sale to fleet customers.
 It primarily develops Endurance, an electric full-size pickup truck.
 Lordstown Motors Corp. was founded in 2019 and is based in Lordstown, Ohio.